sandervandevelde/MqttBrokerOnAzureIoTEdge/readme.md

 # Mqtt Broker On Azure IoT Edge

-This is a demonstration on how to deploy an MQTT Broker on Azure IoTEdge
+This is a demonstration on how to deploy an MQTT Broker on Azure IoT Edge.
+Next to the generic MQTT broker, a custom MQTT message producer module and an MQTT message consumer module is deployed.
+MQTT messages are then sent to the cloud.

 ## Blog Post